-It’s natural for logos to evolve and change with design trends, the industry you work in, and evolving technology.
+It’s natural for logos to evolve and change with design trends, the industry you work in, a rapidly-warming planet, a global pandemic, and evolving technologies.
 Logos are linked to your brand.
-Your logo doesn’t explain or sell, it just identifies it.
+Your logo doesn’t explain or sell your brand outwardly, it identifies it.

 Ensure the rest of your branding follows these same factors.
 It’s more than just design.
-It’s every character of copy on your website and every connection you make on Twitter.
+It’s every character of copy on your website and every connection you make on social.

 Who are your customers?